 building operator: the person or persons who have responsibility to inspect, operate, and maintain the building systems and components that fall within the scope of this standard.
 The building operator may be an employee of the building owner, the building manager, or a contractor.

 building owner: an individual or entity possessing title to a building.
+In the event of a land lease, the building owner is the entity possessing title to the building on leased land.

+building tenant: a person or entity occupying or holding possession of a building or premises pursuant to a rental agreement.

 campus: a collection of buildings served by a campus district heating, cooling, water reuse, and/or power system owned by the same building owner.

 campus district heating and/or cooling system: a district heating and/or cooling system that serves a campus and is owned by the building owner.}